Tool Grinders and Sharpeners Information

 Tool cutting and sharpening involves a process that takes a very light cut of material away using abrasive media such as a grinding wheel.
 Grinding wheels with different grit sizes achieve rougher or finer surfaces dependent on the needs of the application.
 Tool grinders and sharpening machines are dedicated to machining the hard materials necessary to produce cutting tools and include various types of machines for general or specific applications.

 General purpose tool and cutter grinders are manual grinders or CNC machine tools with up to 5-axis of freedom.
 They can be used to recondition or produce end mills, drills, step tools, and other cutting tool.
 Software advances enable many industries to use CNC tool and cutter grinders.
 CNC technology also allows complex parts to be designed using CAD/CAM software.

 Radius Grinders are used for grinding complex tool shapes.
 Similar to CNC grinders, they can be used for other jobs such as grinding spherical surfaces.
 The radius grinder consists of three parts: The grinder head, work table, and holding fixture.
 The grinder head has vertical movement, movement into the workpiece, and tilt.
 The work table is a T-slotted X-axis table mounted on top of a radial fixture.
 The holding fixture is anything that can mount on a slotted table, typically a collet or chuck fixture that indexes and has a separate Y movement.

 Drill grinders and drill point grinders are application-specific grinders used exclusively to sharpen drill bit points and cutting edges.
 They provide the feed and fixturing to sharpen a tool's cutting surface accurately.
-Drill grinders can handle two flute, three flute and four flute drill bits and can also accommodate variable point angels.
+Drill grinders can handle two flute, three flute, and four flute drill bits and can also accommodate variable point angles.